sagemath/trac_to_gh/Issue 8233.md

 CC:  abmasse

+Keywords: word, concatenation

-This concerns word represented by str, tuple and list :
+This concerns word represented by str, tuple and list.

+1. We want the representation of a concatenation of two words u and v to be preserved when u and v are of the same data type.

+ACTUAL BEHAVIOR:

 ```
 sage: u = Word(range(10))